unai-a/ansible-web-server/README.md

 ## Customization

    1. Customize the website files in the website/ directory according to your needs.

-   2. Adjust variables and configurations in the playbook and templates as necessary.
+   3. Adjust variables and configurations in the playbook and templates as necessary.

-Feel free to contribute to or open issues in this repository.
+   5. Go to the inventory.ini and read the commented lines to undestand in accordance to your config Feel free to contribute to or open issues in this repository.